Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{I}{n} recent years, \acp{DT} have received more attention because they enable optimization, autonomy, predictive maintenance, real-time monitoring, root cause analysis, problem detection, and risk-free what-if scenario analysis for present and future communication protocols and operations.
 A \ac{DT} framework consists of three main components: the real space, the virtual space, and a link that allows communication between the two \cite{9899718}.
-The virtual space replicates the physical counterpart in real-time. \acp{DT} may play a major part in next generation networks.
-Existing network operations are often already automated but always need feedback from an operating network.
+The virtual space replicates the physical counterpart in real-time.
+Existing network operations are often already automated but need feedback from an operating network, in which \acp{DT} may play a major part.
 Various use cases of \acp{DT} at different stages of a communication system require different resolution of available statistics.
 Exemplary use cases include handover optimization, resource allocation, network planning, and traffic offloading.
 A network \ac{DT} can combine data collection and processing, and AI modeling to examine the network's current condition, forecast future patterns, and facilitate predictive maintenance \cite{irtf-nmrg}.